|Home||Artist Bio||Original Paintings||Large Prints||Small Prints||Announcements||Commissions||How To Order|

-A professional watercolour artist for over 22 years, and the Trout Unlimited Canada 2009 Artist of the Year, Diane was born in Montreal and currently resides in Nanoose Bay on Vancouver Island, British Columbia.
+A professional watercolour artist since 1990, and the Trout Unlimited Canada 2009 Artist of the Year, Diane was born in Montreal and currently resides in Nanoose Bay on Vancouver Island, British Columbia.

 Academic and Artistic Studies: